 Because this is the bullshit-free, beginner-friendly, how-to-actually-make-it-happen training program to get you from the couch to the finish line of your first half marathon, all while eating better, sleeping better, shattering self-limiting beliefs and meeting like-minded friends around the world.

-You’ll find all of that (and more!) when you join From 0 – 13.1, a bullshit-free program for completing your first half marathon, which starts up again on January 6, 2014.
+You’ll find all of that (and more!) when you join From 0 – 13.1, a bullshit-free program for completing your first half marathon.
 Interested?
 Curious?
 Excited to get started?
 The next session kicks off on May 5, and you can enroll by clicking that pretty pink button below.
 (You’ll receive a payment receipt via email to confirm your registration, and then you’ll get everything you need via email a few days before the May 5 kick off!)

 Want to know more?
 Read on for all the details!

 I went from being non-runner to a five-time half marathon finisher just 15 months after first lacing up my running shoes, and it’s become very clear to me that the demand for running resources tailored specifically for new runners far outweighs the supply (like, eleventy thousand times over).

 Now a marathoner who’s truly obsessed with all things running (I’m currently training to run from LA to NYC in 2015!), I’m on a mission to empower new runners by giving them all the information they need to complete their first half marathon.
 I want excellent training advice to be readily available for new runners everywhere, so that everyone who dreams of finishing a half marathon can make that dream a reality.